 Thousands of young professionals are sent to a far-away city on assignment or secondment every day.
 They could be away for six weeks or six months or even permanently relocated.
 Regardless of the length of stay, however, the most significant factor in the failure of such assignments continues to be personal rather than professional issues.
+We often get suited up for a new assignment without necessarily planning for our arrival.

 Not only do assignees have to adapt to a new workplace, serviced apartment and town or city but they also have to deal with the isolation of being away from friends and family.
 In the case of international assignments there are also differences in language and customs to grapple with, as SilverDoor’s Caroline Saunders recently discovered in her latest blog.